25 Must-See Colorful Orchids

 Image Source: tommyhong from Getty Images.

 Dendrobium spectabile, also known as the Spectacular Dendrobium, is an orchid species native to New Guinea and nearby islands.
 It was discovered and recorded in 1849.
-This orchid grows on other plants in the wild and is known for its large size and unusual flowers.
+These vivid orchids grow on other plants in the wild and is known for its large size and unusual flowers[22].

 • The flowers of Dendrobium spectabile are big and eye-catching, measuring up to 5 inches (12.5 cm) across.